Exchange Students On Campus

-A student may provide NDLS with proof of their current health insurance coverage for review if they believe their current coverage meets the criteria outlined by University Health Services (UHS).
-Later, a student will be required to formally apply for a health insurance waiver through UHS after they enroll at NDLS.
+A student may provide Notre Dame Law School with proof of their current health insurance coverage for review if they believe their current coverage meets the criteria outlined by University Health Services (UHS).
+Later, a student will be required to formally apply for a health insurance waiver through UHS after they nroll at Notre Dame Law School.

 Exchange students may request on-campus graduate student housing through Notre Dame International or through Fischer Graduate Residences.
-Space may be limited, especially for exchange students arriving for the spring semester, so it is recommended that exchange students submit the admission application materials listed above in a timely matter.
-Quick responses and cooperation with the Law School Admissions Office will help ensure on-campus housing is available.
+Space may be limited, so it is recommended that exchange students submit the admission application materials listed above in a timely manner.
+Quick responses and cooperation with the International and Graduate Programs office will help ensure on-campus housing is available.